Evidence-based approaches for

 Class sizes are restricted to ensure the highest quality of personal care and attention.
 Private sessions may also be arranged by appointment.
 Series 2 and other ongoing courses are also available.

-Weekend retreats and classes for children are offered from time to time.
+Weekend retreats are offered from time to time.

 All Yogendra System courses are taught by qualified teachers having trained with the System’s founder for a minimum of ten years.